 What does a geologist do and why does it matter?

-Yes, we've all heard the word geology.
+We've all heard the word geology.
 It is some kind of science for nerds that study stones.
 Well, if being a nerd refers to studying how the Earth works and why it matters to humanity, then yes, it is a science for stone-staring nerds!
-And I'm happy to be part of it!

 © Kathelijne Bonne